 - Proposed changes to the existing system

-- Resumes of personnel designing and implementing the compliant system
+- Resumes of personnel responsible for implementing the compliant system

 - A description of how the Guideline requirements will be met, including a description of subcontractor compliance and a schedule for achieving EVMS compliance.